Finding Court Records in West Virginia

-The West Virginia trial court system consists of Circuit Courts, Magistrate Courts, Family Courts, Muncipal Courts, and Court of Claims.
+It helps to understand how the West Virginia state court system works when you’re trying to find court records.
+The West Virginia trial court system consists of Circuit Courts, Magistrate Courts, Family Courts, Muncipal Courts, and Legislative Claims Commission.

 Circuit Courts have general jurisdiction over all types of cases but generally handle cases beyond the jurisdiction of other courts.
 Family Courts, Magistrate Courts and Municipal Courts have limited jurisdiction over certain types of cases.
 Municipal Courts operate independently from the unified court system.
 The Court of Claims has exclusive jurisdiction over civil claims against the state.